Indotyphlops braminus: Description

-Adults of I. braminus measure 2-4 in long, uncommonly to 6 in, making it the smallest known snake species.
+Adults of I. braminus measure 2-4 in long, uncommonly to 6 in.
 The head and tail are superficially similar as the head and neck are indistinct.
 Unlike other snakes, the head scales resemble the body scales.
 The eyes are barely discernible as small dots under the head scales.
 The tip of the tail has a small, pointed spur.
 Along the body are fourteen rows of dorsal scales.
 Coloration ranges from charcoal gray, silver-gray, light yellow-beige, purplish, or infrequently albino, the ventral surface more pale.
 Coloration of the juvenile form is similar to that of the adult.
 Behavior ranges from lethargic in appropriate habitat to energetic, quickly seeking the cover of soil or leaf litter to avoid light.